Change of Ownership

 Under the current Horse Passport legislation (Commission Regulation (EC) No 504/2008)), new owners are required to record their ownership with their horse’s Passport Issuing Organisation within 30 days of acquisition.
 It is an offence not to do so.
 This is to ensure that DEFRA can contact every horse owner, in the event of a disease outbreak.

-To assist owners of RoR registered horses in meeting this legislation, please use the RoR/Weatherbys Change of Ownership form for horses not currently racing or breeding.
+To assist owners of RoR registered horses in meeting this legislation, please use Weatherbys online portal www.weatherbysgsb.co.uk

-The completed form, passport and fee should then be sent to Weatherbys at the address on the form.
+Once you have completed the information online and paid the fee, your horses passport should then be sent to Weatherbys.
 Weatherbys will then update their database and the passport, and return the passport to you.
 This process takes approximately 10 working days and applies to all Thoroughbreds both domestic and foreign bred.

 If you have elected not to have the horse you wish to rehome/purchase vetted, do carefully check the horse against the markings shown in the passport to satisfy yourself that it is the correct animal, before you finalise any agreement or purchase.